The thing I despised most about being a telemarketer was starting each sale from scratch on every new phone call.

 Here’s a short story to illustrate my point of signaling your long-term intentions…

-I’ll let you imagine how the story ends.
+I’ll let you imagine what she whispers.

 That “wham-bam-thank-you-m’aam” kind of thinking has reached epidemic proportions in some corners of the residential roofing business.
 For too many, roofing sales has become more transactional than relational.
 Transactional salespeople are like crack rabbits scavenging for their next high.

 Prospects, like the rest of us, are good at picking out the prostitutes.

 They know what they dress like, how they talk, the promises they make, how much they charge, where they’re likely to work.

 Here’s the bottom line…